ITfoxtec/FoxIDs/docs/get-started.md

 ![Application registration](images/get-started-app.png)

-> It is possible to add more up-parties to federate with [external Identity Providers (IdPs)](howto-connect.md#up-party---how-to-connect-identity-provider-idp).
-Thereafter, a new up-party can be added to your application registration.
+> It is possible to add more authentication methods to federate with [external Identity Providers (IdPs)](howto-connect.md#up-party---how-to-connect-identity-provider-idp).
+Thereafter, a new authentication method can be added to your application registration.

 ### Sample application